juliacwen/audio-image-video-toolkit-ai/README.md

 ## Notes

-- Some source code in this repository was **generated or assisted with AI tools**.
+- Some source code in this repository was **generated or assisted with AI tools** (e.g., code suggestions, snippet generation, or documentation).
+All AI-assisted contributions were **reviewed and adapted** by the author to ensure correctness and alignment with the project’s requirements.
 - AI assistance was used as a **development aid** only; core algorithmic logic and dataset-specific handling were implemented and verified manually.

 ## Changelog